Software Library for structural analysis of 3D Frames and Shells with the Finite Element Method

 - Advanced non-linear cable element

-- Advanced shell element with 20 degrees of freedom
+- Advanced triangular shell elements with bending and membranes degrees of freedom (15 dof)

 - Shear deformation effects

 - All thermal loads are supported (temperature difference and gradient thermal loads)